potassco/fastlane/doc/content/usage.rst

     _opt(
             I,      % Unique identifier
             (
-                M,  % Multiplier, used to implement lexicographic ordering W   % Weight
+                P,  % Priority of the criteria (greater value = higher priority) V   % Value of the criteria
             )
         )
         :- <BODY>.

-By default this project performs only minimization.
-Maximization with only minor changes can be achieved by multiplying the weight :code:`W` by -1.
+By default this project performs minimization using weighted sums.
+Alternatively minimization with lexicographic optimization is also supported.
-To make changes, on how the optimization is handled, one has to edit :func:`lib.lns_utils.calculate_opt_val` and :func:`lib.search.get_first_solution_hard_constraint` if hard constraints are used.
+To make changes, on how the optimization is handled, one has to edit :func:`calc_opt_value`, :func:`get_first_solution` and all other callables using the optimization criteria e.g. :func:`check_better`.

 When using :func:`lib.search.relax_declarative`, :code:`_lns_select/1` and :code:`_lns_fix/2` have to be used in the encoding.
 While :code:`_lns_select/1` selects a set of terms, :code:`_lns_fix/2` maps atoms those terms,